GioDoesntKnowCode/Rittal_Power_Monitoring/README.md

 Rittal PDU systems have an HTML interface which allows for administrators to access and make changes, or view parts of the system.
 The PDU systems have an interface which allows for adminstrators to view the live power, voltage and current readings of the phases.
 The aim of this project is to be used for individual socket monitoring, though at the time of writing I am still waiting on Rittal to confirm whether this is indeed possible.

-In the meantime this can be used to monitor several machines connected to a phase or a single machine.
+In the meantime this can be used to monitor several machines or a single machine connected to a phase.

 ![Setup Diagram](https://user-images.githubusercontent.com/50869390/232887333-dfe6700d-36d0-4591-a074-5dfbd3e99045.jpg)